chapel-lang/chapel-blog/content/posts/transformer-part2/index.md

   {{< figure src="each-speedup-forward.png" class="fullwide"
   caption="**Fig. 6.** Speedup of each layer's forward pass in each model, tested on Machine B compared to its single-threaded version, using the full-size model configuration.">}}

-Now, it can be seen in Fig. 4 and Fig. 5 that both PyTorch versions gain a huge advantage from having an optimized linear algebra library integrated into the model, resulting in better performance in the Linear and Multihead-Attention layers.
-Nevertheless, they still lost to Chapel and C++ on other layers.
-Although it might seem unfair to compare the Chapel and C++ versions, which are made from scratch, I think it is still a good idea to have existing frameworks as reference.

 The Chapel version somehow outperforms the C++ version, thanks to performance in the Linear layer, which consumes huge resources.
 However, layers such as DropOut and Softmax in the Chapel version are still slower than in the C++ version.
-The reasons for such effects are likely the same as the reasons mentioned in the single-thread discussion.
+The reasons for such effects are likely the same as the reasons mentioned in the [single-threaded discussion]({{<relref transformer-part1>}}#softmax).

 #### Result of Backward Pass